deadjoe/tidb-workload-simulator/README.md

 What did in this fork:

-1. adjust the code to support TiDB.
+1. adjusted the code to support TiDB.
 2. fixed one dependency problem on client lib.
-3. build a docker image so that can be used more easier than worry about thos "pythonblem"
+3. built a docker image so that can be used more easier than worry about thos "pythonblem"

 You can easily configure your workload concurrency , query commands via Web UI and save the config for backup or future use.
 Also A QPS graph monitors the real time query work load in clear way.
 An embedded  SQL  command console makes the life much easier when try to add/modify the tables when doing the testing.